Discovering the Best Criminal Justice Colleges

 Students at Temple University have the opportunity to participate in the world-renowned “Inside Out” program, which allows them to attend classes held inside correctional facilities.

-6. University of Miami
+6. University of Miami (UMiami)

 Students who choose to major in criminology at the University of Miami acquire an in-depth knowledge of the legal system as well as the nature of criminal behavior.
 Students have the opportunity to join the Alpha Phi Sigma National Criminal Justice Honor Society if they can meet the required academic standards.
 This honor society is considered the most prestigious in the field.